atsepkov/RapydScript/README.md

 	True/true		true
 	undefined		undefined
 	this			this
+	NaN				NaN
+	Infinity		Infinity

+The basic operators like `+, +=, -, -=, /, /=, *, *=` work the same way in both languages as well.
 The JavaScript operators, however, are not supported.
 You will have to use Python versions of those.
 If you're unfamiliar with them, here is the mapping RapydScript uses:

 	RapydScript		JavaScript